 During the even more ancient Paleolithic time, humans were living a nomadic existence.
 The art remaining in caves and artifacts from this time is predominantly figurative in nature.
 There is some symmetry present, but generally it consists of pictorial representations of the world and the creatures around them.

-Kalliope suggests that weaving (and we include basket weaving here) could have been a primary source of abstract thinking in humans.
-While pottery, stoneworking and bone carving for example all require incredible skill, tactile abilities and strength, but probably less ‘applied mathematics’ and ability to transfer pattern from 3D to 2D; furthermore, weaving requires mathematics and planning in a slightly different way for warping and loom setup.
+Kalliope suggests that weaving (and we include basket weaving here) could have been a primary source of abstract thinking.
+While pottery, stoneworking and bone carving for example all require incredible skill, tactile abilities and strength, but probably less ‘applied mathematics’ and ability to transfer pattern from 3D to 2D, weaving requires mathematics and planning in a slightly different way for warping and loom setup.

 There is a close connection between basketry and weaving (basketry being an older craft than weaving), and basketry might have played a role in the transition between woven or interlaced patterns and how these are ‘migrating’ into decoration of pottery.
 There is a crosscraft copy of patterns in Neolithic craft practices around a broad geographical area, which suggests connections and circulation.

 Temple Dressing: from Thread to Stone in Sacred Architecture